-Editor’s note: It’s one thing to devote years of your life to building games.
-It’s another thing altogether to turn these creations into a business success, time after time.
-FRVR has a proven track record of doing exactly that.
-This innovative studio has released 7 games so far, with another 15 in production for Q2 2017.
+Editor’s note: This innovative studio has released 7 games so far, with another 15 in production for Q2 2017.
 In less than 2 years, FRVR has gained more than 2 million daily active users and 70 million all-time players.
 We chat with the founder of FRVR, Chris Benjaminsen, to draw light on this success.

 Thanks for taking the time to talk to me, Chris.
 To kick things off, could you give a little background about yourself and what motivated you to start FRVR?